On this page

 How much exercise do children and young people need?

-The Australian 24-Hour Movement Guidelines outline the following recommendations for children and young people:
+The 24-Hour Movement Guidelines outline the following recommendations for exercise for children and young people:

-- Infants (birth to one year): 30 minutes of supervised interactive floor-based play including tummy time, reaching and grasping, pushing and pulling and crawling.
+- Infants (birth to one year): 30 minutes per day of supervised interactive floor-based play including tummy time, reaching and grasping, pushing and pulling and crawling.

 - Toddlers (1-2 years): at least 180 minutes a day, including energetic play such as running and jumping.